Leadwerks/Documentation/2dspace.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/numberline1-5.png?raw=true)

+There are two main ways we can achieve this, that will each give a difference appearance.

 ### Constant Motion

 The [Step](Step.md) function will move a constant amount from the current value to a target value.